tom-krieger/cis_security_hardening/REFERENCE.md

 * `cis_security_hardening::rules::auditd_conf_perms`: Ensure audit configuration files are 0640 or more restrictive and confibgure user and group
 * `cis_security_hardening::rules::auditd_crontab_use`: Ensure successful and unsuccessful attempts to use the crontab command are recorded
 * `cis_security_hardening::rules::auditd_delete`: Ensure file deletion events by users are collected
+* `cis_security_hardening::rules::auditd_delete_module`: Ensure the operating system generates an audit record when there are successful/unsuccessful attempts to use the
+"delete_module" command
+* `cis_security_hardening::rules::auditd_disk_error`: Ensure the operating system takes the appropriate action when an audit processing failure occurs
 * `cis_security_hardening::rules::auditd_failure_processing`: Ensure the auditing processing failures are handled.
 * `cis_security_hardening::rules::auditd_fdisk_use`: Ensure successful and unsuccessful attempts to use the fdisk command are recorded
 * `cis_security_hardening::rules::auditd_finit_module_use`: Ensure successful and unsuccessful uses of the finit_module syscall are recorded